rvantonder/data-dependency-plugin/README.md

 `__printf_chk`

 ##### Notes

+This dependenc relies on a dataflow framework which generates reaching definitions.
+From these reaching definitions data dependencies are calculatted using use-def changs.

 There are two ways to emit ida scripts.
 One is to use `--data_deps-idascript=script.py`.
 The other is `--emit-ida-script=scripty.py`.